bitrix24/b24restdocs/api-reference/imopenlines/imconnector/imconnector-deactivate.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}

-In fact, there is no such method; it is the same as imconnector.activate.
+In fact, there is no such method; it's the same as imconnector.activate.